melange-re/melange-re.github.io/docs/build-system.md

 #### Creating a new project

-To understand how to use Dune, let’s create a small Melange application using it.
+To understand how to use Dune, let’s create a small Melange application.

-First of all, create an opam switch, like shown in the [package management section](package-management.md):
+First of all, create an opam switch, as shown in the [package management section](package-management.md):

 ```bash